Master of Social Work (MSW)/Master of Public Health (MPH)

 - HB 741 Family Violence in Society (3 cr)

 - HB 743 Social Work with Refugees and Immigrants (3 cr)

 - HB 749 Social Perspectives on Health and Illness (3 cr)

 - MP 783 Planning and Program Development (3 cr)

 - SR 906 Qualitative Research Methods (4 cr)

 - WP 700 Social Welfare Policy I: Conceptions, Scope, History & Philosophies of Social Welfare (3 cr)

 - WP 701 Social Welfare Policy II: Contemporary Social Policy Analysis (3 cr)

 Students are not required to apply to the School of Social Work and School of Public Health simultaneously.
-Students are admitted to one of the two schools first (generally School of Social Work) and complete that school’s basic coursework.
-Before the end of the first year, an application is made to the other school (generally School of Public Health).
-Students in each school are held to the same admission standards and processes as other students.
-While students may begin their studies at the School of Public Health, it is not recommended.
+Students are admitted to one of the two schools first (generally the School of Social Work) and complete that school’s basic coursework.
+Before the end of the first year, an application is made to the other school.
+MSW/MPH students are held to the same admission standards and processes as students applying only to the MSW or MPH.